AyushRajak07/Task-1-LED-blinking/README.md

-### LED blinking Task 1
+## LED blinking Task 1
-Name-
+Name-AYUSH RAJAK
-Company-
+Company-CODTECH IT SOLUTIONS
-ID-
+ID-CT08DS10353
-Domain-
+Domain-Embedded systems
-Duration-
+Duration-10th DEC.
+2024 to 10 Jan.
+2025

 ## Overview of project
  # Key Takeaways and Learnings from the LED Blinking Code: